 In general, oranges are good for for weight loss but is orange juice just as good?
 Probably not.
 Our list of 13 fruits to burn fat should typically be consumed whole most, but juices aren’t the end of the world if used in moderation.
 If you want to drink something like a juice but still get all the fiber and nutrients from whole fruit, try opting for a smoothie instead.

-Smoothies allow you to drink the whole food, including fiber, vitamins, minerals, phytonutrients, and more.
+Smoothies allow you to drink the whole food, including fiber, minerals, and phytonutrients.
+Not to mention, whole food smoothies provide metabolism boosting vitamins which help with weight loss and overall health.

 Just like oranges, grapefruits are low in calories, high in fiber and vitamin C, and don’t have a lot of sugar.
 In fact, they are even lower in sugar and have a low glycemic index, meaning they don’t release all the sugar into your bloodstream all at once.
 This helps keep your blood sugar levels stable, which aids in weight loss.